 Cambridge Innovation Park is home to many high-tech and professional organisations.
-Among them is the Rotary Business Forum, a spin-off from Rotary Cambridge South.
+Among them is the Cambridge Business Forum.

 This group of entrepreneurs and senior managers is dedicated to helping each other in business through discussion, mentoring and collaboration.
-At the same time, they have all adopted the Rotary ethos which encourages members to “help others”, either through direct action or fund-raising.
+At the same time, they have all adopted an ethos which encourages members to “help others”, either through direct action or fund-raising.

 Jools Hudson, the Forum Chair and Co-Founder, says “many business people have been to soulless networking groups where the only objective is to sell, sell, sell.
 Our Forum brings people together from all types of business to learn, help each other and give back to the community.
 At the same time it’s great fun and we are making solid connections with each other.”